 Route map and details

-The authorities have long been aware that the Northern Line is bursting at the seams and in need of expansion and maintenance.
-In the medium-term, the line is likely to be electrified and double-tracked, both of which will increase capacity and reliability, but in the interim, you should expect to find most services running at 90%+ capacity and sleeper berths hard to come by.
-Book in advance where you can, especially if travelling in a group or as a family.
+But for now, you should expect to find most services running at 90%+ capacity and sleeper berths hard to come by.
+Book in advance where you can, especially if travelling in a group or as a family, or if you want a first-class compartment.

 Timetables